 What is the education fee waiver process?

 The education fee waiver process differs depending on the age of the students.
-K-10 grade groups provide information about learning objectives and area of study on the education reservation sheet.
+K-10 grade groups provide information about learning objectives and area of study when making their education reservation.
 If this information is omitted, we will ask for it to be provided.
-If the information is not provided, the chaperones will be assessed the $5 per person entrance fee for the park.
+If the information is not provided, the chaperones will be assessed the $7 per person entrance fee for the park.

-11-12 grade, university, and teacher groups should submit a fee waiver request to the fee department in addition to their education reservation sheet.
-To assist with writing a request, a checklist has been attached to the bottom of the education reservation sheet.
+Grades 11-12, university, and teacher groups should submit a fee waiver request to the fee department.
 The fee department will notify you of the status of your request.

-Why should I fill out the education reservation?
-(Why does the park need this information from our group?)
+Why should I make an education reservation?
+(Why does the park staff need to know you are planning to visit?)

-By filling out the education reservation sheet, our staff of park rangers and volunteers are better able to serve you!
+By making a reservation, our staff of park rangers and volunteers are better able to serve you!
 Knowing the time of your arrival allows us to have staff available to provide a brief history and safety orientation to your group so that you may have a more enjoyable and safe visit to your national park.

-K-10th grade unscheduled groups will be assessed the $5 per person entrance fee for chaperones and adults (16 and older).
-11-12th grade, university, and teacher groups that are unscheduled will be assessed the $5 per person entrance fee for everyone in the group, not to exceed the commercial tour fees.
+K-10th grade unscheduled groups will be assessed the $7 per person entrance fee for chaperones and adults (16 and older).
+Grades 11-12, university, and teacher groups that are unscheduled will be assessed the $7 per person entrance fee for everyone in the group, not to exceed the commercial tour fees.